Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 3. Passports would only have to be created once, requiring just simple, minor updates before further pupil transitions.
 <br>

-4. Parents and Teacher users can organise and manage multiple passports form the same place.
+4. Parents and Teacher users can organise and manage multiple passports from the same application.
 <br>

-5. Passports can be easily updated in real time, meaning pupils and parents can include information they may have overlooked initially.
+5. Passports can be easily updated in real time, meaning pupils and parents can include information they may have forgotten to include initially.
 <br>

 6. Users can learn about SEN passports, create them and share them all from a single, efficient application.